barrettotte/IBMi-Book/docs/core/rpgle/free.md

 ## Defining a Data Structure
 A data structure definition begins with the opcode ```dcl-ds``` and ends with ```end-ds```.
-If you are comfortable with structs in C, data structures in RPGLE feel very.
+If you are comfortable with structs in C, data structures in RPGLE feel very familiar.

 Each field in a data structure definition is defined like a standalone field, except the ```dcl-s``` opcode is not included.